 1) Make $100/Month (or More) with Online Surveys

 Yep, you can actually get paid for taking surveys and surfing the internet.
 Spend a few minutes a day taking surveys, and you could easily make an extra $100 a month (or more)… from your couch!!!
-This summary of survey sites lists several companies that pay you in cash and gift cards.
+This list of survey sites outlines the best survey companies that pay you in cash and gift cards.
 Here are 4 of my favorites:

 Panda Research – Get paid up to $50 every time you complete an offer, take a survey, or read emails through Panda Research.
 They’ll even give you a $3 bonus for signing up!

 Survey Voices – Earn up to $800 a week completing surveys from the comfort of your couch.
 Create a free Survey Voices account, get instantly approved, and start earning immediately!

 Swagbucks – Get a $5 bonus when you open your free Swagbucks account.
 Then, get paid in cash or gift cards for taking surveys, watching videos, and surfing the internet.
 It’s that easy!

 2) How a Balance Transfer Card Could Save You $6,900